The Green Register and AECB CarbonLite are pleased to be working together to provide four half-day technical sessions on the Passivhaus principles.

 Help spread the word

-Please help us and let your friends, colleagues and followers know about our page: Passivhaus Series: 2.
-Construction for Passivhaus - Online
+Please help us and let your friends, colleagues and followers know about our page: Passivhaus Series: 3.
+Building Services for Passivhaus - Online

 You can also share the below link in an email or on your website: